Below are some of the questions we're asked most often. If you don't find the information you're looking for, drop us a note.

-Are baby joggers, strollers, roller blades, dogs or bicycles allowed in any event?
+Are baby joggers, strollers, roller blades, or bicycles allowed in any event?

-Strollers, baby joggers, and dogs are allowed in the 5K only.
-There are no exceptions for the Marathon, Half Marathon, or Indiana Spine Group 10K.
+Baby joggers are allowed in the 5K and 10K only.
+There are no exceptions for the Marathon or Half Marathon.

-Participants with baby joggers, strollers, or dogs must start at the back of the field for safety.
-Dogs must be on a leash no longer than 4 feet.
+Participants with baby joggers must start at the back of the field for safety.

 Wheelchairs are allowed on the course; there are no racing wheelchairs or handcycle divisions.